 If you’re completely new to Overwatch 2, you may find that you have to unlock the Role Queue mode beforehand.
 All you need to do is complete five Open Queue matches in Quick Play to gain access to the rest of the game modes in Overwatch 2.

 That’s everything you need to know about Overwatch 2 roles.
 Don’t forget to check out our regularly updated Overwatch 2 tier list which breaks down the best heroes to pick in each role.
-If you’re interested in the ongoing Activision Blizzard lawsuit, you can read all about it in our regularly updated explainer article over here.
+We also have a guide on how to change Overwatch 2 crosshair settings if you want to improve your aim.